Travel Business in London. Make money for visiting Hyde Park.

 First made accessible to the public by King James I in the early 17th century, the park is split by the Serpentine, a river which has been dammed to make an artificial lake.
 The idea was originated by the wife of King George II, who was an avid gardener and apparently open to his queen's thoughts on the subject.
 Boat rides on the lake remain a popular activity.

-Perhaps the oldest park in London, these 350 acres (140 hectares) offer the london citizen, and visitor, peaceful walks through gardens and woods, boats for hire, venues for music concerts, and many nearby stellar pubs and restaurants.
+Perhaps the oldest park in London, these 350 acres (140 hectares) offer the london citizen, and visitor, peaceful walks through gardens and woods, boats for hire, venues for music concerts, and many nearby excellent pubs and restaurants.
 There's even a pet cemetery and, during the summer, Sunday concerts are held at the Bandstand in Hyde Park.

 In the north east corner, at the end of Oxford Street is the famous Marble Arch.
 The structure was built as a gateway to Buckingham Palace but was moved to the park in 1851.